TIPS & TRICKS

 6. Define strategies to help achieve your goals

-Once you have completed the analysis, define the strategies that will help you leverage your strengths and opportunities and mitigate your weaknesses and threats.
+Once you have completed the analysis, define strategies to help you leverage your strengths and opportunities and mitigate your weaknesses and threats.

 Final thoughts

 Property owners can fall into a pattern of inaction or inefficiency without strategies and action plans.
-A SWOT analysis is an excellent tool to reach your business’ potential, maximize your resources, manage risk and stay competitive.
+A SWOT analysis is an excellent tool for reaching your businessβ potential, maximizing your resources, managing risk, and staying competitive.